meanapp/LFS-Dev-Branch/README.md

      grunt serve

-  Note: grunt should be installed to run the above command, to install grunt in you windows machine please click on the below to help you install it.
+  Note: grunt should be installed to run the above command, to install grunt in your windows machine please click on the below link to help you install it.

   http://gruntjs.com/getting-started